 The Payment Processor

 The payment processor is mainly responsible for connecting merchant accounts and payment gateways.
-After receiving the encrypted data from the payment gateway, the payment processor runs the payment information through a card association—a network of issuing and acquiring banks that process payment cards—which will then authorize or deny the request.
+After receiving the encrypted transaction data from the payment gateway, the payment processor runs the payment information through a card association—a network of issuing and acquiring banks that process payment cards—which will then authorize or deny the transaction request.
 This approval or rejection process will determine if the vendor is allowed to begin fulfilling the order.

 The payment process may seem a little daunting at first.
 So we’re sharing a helpful infographic on navigating online payments for digital businesses.

 FastSpring’s all-in-one ecommerce platform with global payment solution takes the hassle out of payment processing so you can focus on the rest of your business.

 FastSpring’s easy-to-use platform does more than just ensure secure payment processing.
 As your Merchant of Record, FastSpring assumes all financial liability for your business.
 This includes chargebacks initiated by your customers, declines, and other back-office operations for your ecommerce business.
 Merchants of Records, like FastSpring, even help you stay compliant with local and international laws by handling VAT and taxes on your behalf.